madduci/terraform-wire-hole/README.md

 `docker exec -it pihole pihole -a -p`

-or extend the `pihole.tf` with the environment variable **WEBPASSWORD** and specify your password.
+or extend the `pihole.tf` file in the `modules/pihole` folder with the environment variable **WEBPASSWORD** and specify your password.
+Please refer to the official documentation of PiHole to configure the environment variables properly.

 2. Input variables can be overridden.
-At the moment some values contain defaults, they can be changed using [environment variables](https://www.terraform.io/docs/language/values/variables.html).
+At the moment some values contain default values, they can be changed using [environment variables](https://www.terraform.io/docs/language/values/variables.html) or [Variable Definition](https://www.terraform.io/language/values/variables#variable-definitions-tfvars-files) files.

-3. Update of existing services isn't working issue-free when changing some information and applying the terraform plan without destroying the previous one.
+3. Update of existing services isn't working issue-free when changing some information.
+It could be necessary to destroy the environment first and apply again the setup.

-4. Paths to be mounted in docker volumes are hardcoded to the path `/infrastructure/SERVICE_NAME/`.
+4. It's possible that some names (docker containers, docker networks, docker volumes) or IPv4 Ranges might exist or be reserved/in use on your Docker Host, therefore applying this Terraform setup might result in an error, due to name-clashes.
+Please edit the necessary files (`variables.tf`, `network.tf`) and adjust them according to your needs.